TomK32/APRI50/README.md

 biomechanic modifications, who was sent here as part of humanity's search for _new planets to colonize_.

-After you arrival in orbit with in a tiny hyperspace caspule you have successfully landed on the planet.
+After your arrival in orbit in a tiny hyperspace capsule you have successfully landed on the planet.
 In a barren landscape shaped by regular and unhealty rainfall you need to _establish a base and start exploring_.